CharlesJoseph2003/yc_visualization/README.md

 ----

+**Problem**: There are many hacks on Sundai Club website.
+It's hard to discover cool things just by scrolling down.

-**Goal**: Give an overview of Sundai Club projects.
+**Solution**: Create a visual overview of Sundai Club projects.
 Allow exploration of hacks.
 Be able to click through to the project.

 **How it works**:

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NjUzNTU1Nl19
+eyJoaXN0b3J5IjpbLTEzMjM3MDY0OSwxOTQ2NTM1NTU2XX0=
 -->